 As in part 3, load up Firefox (make sure it is within your Amazon instance and not on your desktop).
 Google for the IGV viewer and load up the 2Gb version of the viewer.
 (On 32-bit windows machines you will only be able to load the 1.6Gb version).

-Click File->Import Genome.
+Alternatively, load IGV by typing igv.sh in a separate terminal window.

+Click Genomes->Create .genome file.
 We are going to import the contigs we have assembled as the reference.
 Unlike the reference genome though, we have no annotation available.
 Make sure you select the contigs.fa file for the complete de novo assembly (not the unmapped reads assembly).